MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-kernel-mode-preview.md

 This topic describes how to start a kernel mode session with WinDbg Preview.

 The process is very similar to how it has been done with previous versions of WinDbg.
+Select the tab for the type of transport you're using, fill in the required fields, and click OK.

+> [!NOTE]
+> Local kernel debugging requires WinDbg Preview to be launched elevated.

 ![Start debugging attach to kernel menu showing Net tab](images/windbgx-attach-to-kernel.png)